I want to brag a little.

 I couldn’t believe it.

-Now it’s possible that she had seen the movie years ago, but a special feature of Elysha’s brain is that except for facts related to music and cooking, her brain jettisons most other knowledge related to movies, television, books, Broadway shows, sports, puppet theater, and the like, making every viewing a new experience for her.
+Although she may have seen the movie years ago, a unique feature of Elysha’s brain is that, except for facts related to music and cooking, her brain jettisons most other knowledge related to movies, television, books, Broadway shows, sports, puppet theater, and the like, making every viewing a new experience for her.

 It’s kind of amazing.
-She can tell you who every member of The Pixies are (original and replacements), and she can sing every word to an unreleased song off a 1983 Billy Squire album, but she can’t recall the ending to a movie that we saw three days ago.
+She can tell you who every member of The Pixies is (original and replacement) and sing every word to an unreleased song from a 1983 Billy Squire album, but she can’t recall the ending of a movie we saw three days ago.

 This, I’ll remind you, is a feature.
 Not a bug.

-She scrunched her nose in a way that indicates utter disbelief – It’s quite fetching – and said, “Of course it’s a Christmas movie.”
+She scrunched her nose in a way that indicates utter disbelief — It’s pretty fetching — and said, “Of course it’s a Christmas movie.”

 You heard right: